The Final Word

 As a culminating activity, have learners write a "self-obituary" using the premise that they lived a long life and died at the age of 99.
 The obituary can be written in a style similar to the obituaries previously read.
 They can be serious, funny or heart-warming.
 Ask learners to orally share their own obituary with the class.

 The obituary for a scientist or philanthropist and the self-obituary may be used as an assessment of learning for this lesson.
-Rubrics are included in Scoring Guide for the Scientists/Philanthropists Obituary (Attachment One) and Scoring Guide for the Self Obituary (Attachment Two).
+Rubrics are included in Scoring Guide for the Scientists/Philanthropists Obituary (Handout One) and Scoring Guide for the Self Obituary (Handout Two).

 Strand PHIL.I Definitions of Philanthropy